Will Johnson (musician): Centro-Matic

 Centro-Matic started in 1995 as Johnson's side-project while he was still in college, and he released the cassette Non-Directional Jetpack Race the same year.
 The full-length album Redo the Stacks followed in 1996, and by 1997, the project had evolved into a full band.
 As of 2014, the group had released 11 studio albums, and they announced their breakup that year.

 South San Gabriel

 With his Centro-Matic bandmates, Johnson formed South San Gabriel in 2001, and their lineup also includes a rotation of guests.
 Their first album, Songs/Music, was credited to Centro-Matic on its US release and to South San Gabriel in the Netherlands.

 South San Gabriel released Welcome, Convalescence and The Carlton Chronicles – Not Until the Operation's Through in 2003 and 2005, respectively.

 In 2008, the band issued Dual Hawks, a split double-album with Centro-Matic.

 Molina and Johnson

-In 2009, Johnson collaborated with songwriter Jason Molina on the album Molina and Johnson.
+In 2009, Johnson collaborated with the songwriter Jason Molina on the album Molina and Johnson.
 They recorded the album over a week and a half in early 2008.
 Johnson describes Molina as a "whirlwind of dedication and activity".
 Another collaboration was discussed, but it never came to fruition, before Molina's death in 2013.

+In 2025, Johnson and former members of Molina's backing group Magnolia Electric Co. formed the Magnolia and Johnson Electric Co., a tribute band.